jcacela0298/Java-Programs/Java_SpringBoot_Program/ReadMe.txt

 Guidelines to create the same project:

-Once you have downloaded the items as mentioned above, clone the repository from GitHub and then move the Java_SpringBoot_Program file elsewhere, such as your desktop, to keep it separate from the cloned repository.
+Once you have followed the instructions above and downloaded the necessary items, clone the Java repository from GitHub.
+Then, I recommend moving the Java_SpringBoot_Program file elsewhere, such as your desktop, to keep it separate from the cloned repository.

-Then, in order to run the main.java file, open the Docker application, and then in VS Code, open a project folder which is the Java_SpringBoot_Program from your desktop (separate from the repository) and make sure to download 2 extensions for VS Code: Java, and Extension Pack for Java.
+In order to run the main.java file, open the Docker application, and then in VS Code, open the Java_SpringBoot_Program foldere from your desktop (separate from the repository) as a new project, so that all of those files automatically show up in VS Code, and make sure to download 2 extensions for VS Code: Java, and Extension Pack for Java, so that Java and Maven are supported in order for the building of the project to work.
 Then, navigate to the explorer tab, and in your project folder, navigate to the Main.java file which is under src > main > java > com > jack > Main.java.

-(You might be able to just run the main.java file. if that doesn't work, try pressing control shift-d and clicking Launch Main if it is there.
+Next, you may be able to just run the main.java file.
+If that doesn't work, press control shift-d and click "Launch Main" at the top left if it is there.
 If that doesn't work, Click the main.java file, press control shift-d , then at the top, click run, then run configuration, and then it should show a launch.json file which needs to contain the following code:

 {
     // Use IntelliSense to learn about possible attributes.